 The lack of a universal scheme~\cite{reck_experimental_1994,clements_optimal_2016} and the presence of just two detectors among the 8 outputs is compensated by using multiple projective measurements within stage (IV).
 More precisely, depending on the desired observable, we choose a set of 16 projectors for the transformation $U_i\otimes U_s$ to reconstruct the expectation value of specific commuting observables.\\ Since the presented bipartite system is composed of two path-encoded ququarts, one for the idler and one for the signal, or equivalently, the quantum register of our system is composed of four qubits, the circuit can be used to prepare trial states for TSPs up to $N=4$.
-In particular, we utilize the idler photon spatial modes for the departure register and the signal photon ones for the arrival register.
+We utilize the idler photon spatial modes for the departure register and the signal photon ones for the arrival register.
 The correlation matrix $\emph{\textbf{X}}$ results from the spatial correlations of the photon pairs.

 To execute our VQA for the TSP, we set the pump splitting to equally excite all four integrated photon pair sources.
 After stage (III), the photon pair's state can encode the maximally entangled state in Eq.~\eqref{eq:max_ent} with $n=2$~\cite{Baldazzi2025}.
 Stage (IV) executes the transformation $U_{d}(\boldsymbol{\alpha}_d)\otimes U_a(\boldsymbol{\alpha}_a)$ reported in Figure~\ref{fig:quantum_circuit} through 16 independent projectors,